-Effective Date March 1, 19 987.
-Last amended e effective February 20, 2013.
-Covered Employees Division, ar 1, 1987.
-Co Full-time employees of the South Dakota Department of Labor, Job Service, Unemployment Insurance Division, and Office of Administrative Services hired before July 1, 1980 who had not retired before January 1, 1987.
+Effective Date March 1.
+1 987.
+Last amended e ffective February 20, 2013.
+Covered Employees Full-time employees of the South Dakota Department of Labor, Job Service, Unemployment Insurance Division, and Office of Administrative Services hired before July 1, 1980 who had not retired before January 1, 1987.
 Cost of living increases granted after January 1, 1987 for retirees as of January 1, 1987 are also paid from this plan.
-Credited Service er of years and mont er August 1, 1961. hs of service before August 1, 1961, plus the number of years and months of Average Monthly Compensation Average of Average of monthly compensation for the five consecutive years which produce the highest average.
-Participant Contributions · be made by participants on or after January 1, 1990.
-These contributions e employer under IRC section 414(h)(2).
+Credited Service er of years and mont er August 1, 1961. hs of service before August 1, 1961, plus the number of years and months of Average Monthly Compensation Average of monthly compensation for the five consecutive years which produce the highest average.
+Participant Contributions No required contributions shall be made by participants on or after January 1, 1990.
+These contributions are considered picked-up by the employer under IRC section 414(h)(2).
 Normal Retirement Eligibility: Earliest of the follo owing: Benefit a) attained age 65, or b) attained age 62 and completed 10 years of Credited Service, or c) attained age 60 and completed 20 years of Credited Service, or d) attained age 55 and completed 30 years of Credited Service.
-Form: Monthly annuity g in advance of retir uaranteed for 10 years and life thereafter; optional forms may be elected ement.
+Form: Monthly annuity g uaranteed for 10 years and life thereafter; optional forms may be elected ement.
 Benefit: 2.0% of the five-ye ar Average Monthly Compensation times years of Credited Service.
-Accrued Benefit The accrue The accrued benefit at any date is the Normal Retirement Benefit earned through that date.
-Early Retirement Eligibility: ibility: Within 10-year period before normal retirement date.
+Accrued Benefit The accrue ed benefit at any date e is the Normal Retirement Benefit earned through that date.
+Early Retirement Eligibility: Within 10-year per iod before normal retirement date.
 Benefit Form: Same as Normal R etirement Benefit.
-Benefit: n early retirement date reduced by 1/6 of 1% corresponding to the number e early retirement date precedes the normal retirement date.
+Benefit: n early retirement date reduced by 1/6 of 1% corresponding to the number early retirement date precedes the normal retirement date.
 Late Retirement Eligibility: Any time after nor mal retirement date.
-Benefit Form: Same as Normal R etirement Benefit.
-Benefit: Accrued benefit as s of the late retirement date.
+Benefit Form: Same as Normal Retirement Benefit.
+Benefit: Accrued benefit as of the late retirement date.
 Termination Benefit Eligibility: Less than five year rs of service.
 Form: Lump sum.
 Benefit: Return of employe ee contributions with interest.
 Eligibility: Five or more years s of service.
 Form: Same as Normal R date. etirement Benefit with commencement deferred until normal retirement Benefit: Equal to the sum o of: a) The amount of retirement annuity which could be provided at normal retirement date by the participant's contribution accumulation, and b) The excess, if any, of the Accrued Benefit as of the date of termination over a) above.